flynx/object.js/README.md

 - Does not try to emulate constructs not present in the language (classes),
 - Less restrictive:
 	- `new` is optional,
-	- all input components are reusable,
+	- all input components are reusable JavaScript objects,
 	- no artificial restrictions.

 Disadvantages compared to the `class` syntax: